f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 ## Terraform Cloud Variables
 Within the shared workspace, create the following variables:
+- Key - listOfNames
+  - Category - Terraform Variable
-- listOfNames HCL ["bf*****@gmail.com","jt*****@gmail.com","ph*****@gmail.com"]
+  - Check the HCL box
+  - Value - ["account1@gmail.com","account2@customerdomain.com","account3@othercustomerdomain.com"]
+  - Variable Description - `["b***b@gmail.com", "jtyl***w@gmail.com","car***rs@gmail.com"]`
-- project_id STRING
+- Key - project_id
+  - Category - Terraform Variable
+  - Note, this value is all lower case like `f5-gcs-4261-sales-agility2022`
+  - Variable Description - `The GCP project identifier to use for Agility lab.`
-- numberOfStudents
+- Key - numberOfStudents
+  - Category - Terraform Variable
+  - Value - 7
+    - This is an arbitrary number, use one that reflects guidance in the steps above.
-  - Student count is a zero based array, so reserve 0-(# of lab staff) for the lab leads/presenter.
+  - Variable Description - `Student count is a zero based array, so reserve 0-(# of lab staff) for the lab leads/presenter and add student count per guidance above.`
-  - Once registration is complete increase this to accommodate lab staff and the student count.
+- Key - GOOGLE_CREDENTIALS
-- GOOGLE_CREDENTIALS Sensitive - write only
+  - Category - Environment Variable
+  - Check the Sentive box.
+  - Variable Description - `This is you Google Cloud Auth JSON token on one line, no linefeeds or carriage returns.`
     - For information on how to use TF Cloud with Google and how to get your credentials into TF CLoud as a variable, [start here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)

 ### Note about Google Accounts
+**IMPORTANT Procedural note**
-For students who show up without google accounts already established before the course, identify them and place them in a breakout room with a lab assistant to add them to the listOfNames variable while the MC and presenter do their tasks.
+For students who show up without Google Accounts already established before the course, identify them and place them in a breakout room with a lab assistant to add them to the listOfNames variable while the MC and presenter do their tasks.
 Students should check that they can get to [Google cloud console](https://console.cloud.google.com/iam-admin/quotas/qirs?project=f5-gcs-4261-sales-agility2022)
 **Update the link for the project ID in use**